Hakka people: Language

 Hakka Chinese is the native Chinese variety of the Hakka people.
-Hakka Chinese is the closest Chinese variety to Gan Chinese in terms of phonetics, with scholars studies consider the late Old Gan together with Hakka Chinese and the Tongtai dialect of Jianghuai Mandarin to have been the lingua franca of the Southern Dynasties.
+Hakka Chinese is the closest Chinese variety to Gan Chinese in terms of phonetics, with academics considering the late Old Gan together with Hakka Chinese and the Tongtai dialect of Jianghuai Mandarin to have been the lingua franca of the Southern dynasties.
+Northern Hakka varieties have partial mutual intelligibility with southern Gan.
+Accordingly, Hakka is sometimes classified as a variety of Gan.
+Some studies posit that Hakka people and Gan people have close genetic relations and shared areal features.

 In Taiwan, the Ministry of Education named "Taiwanese Hakka Chinese" as one of the languages of Taiwan.